Katherine L. Holmes

 First publication in a high school creative writing journal and a year's worth of feature stories in her college newspaper while she was copy editor (St. Olaf College), Katherine's first full-time job was as an editorial assistant at Augsburg Publishing in Minneapolis.
 Lillie Suburban Newspapers in North St. Paul was her next employment where she wrote news, reviews, and features.

-She went from there to the University of Minnesota's newly established Masters of English with an Emphasis in Writing program where she began with a fellowship and finished with work in fiction, working with Patricia Hampl, Chester Anderson, and Pierre Delattre.
-Also, she was involved with The Loft, acting as a committee member for their Northwind Story Hour and taking courses from children's editor Susan Pearson and author Jane Resh Thomas.
+She went from there to the University of Minnesota's newly established Masters of English with an Emphasis in Writing program where she began with a fellowship.
+Also, she was involved with The Loft in MInneapolis, acting as a committee member for their Northwind Story Hour.

-Since then, while writing, she did freelance editorial work for publishers in Minneapolis and Duluth (Carnival Enterprises – Macmillan, Skillings Mining Review, Lake Superior Railroad Museum, Holy Cow!
-Press).
-She was a freshman composition instructor at the University of Minnesota-Duluth and has worked at bookstores, both new and used.
+Since then, while writing, she has done freelance editorial work for publishers in Minneapolis and Duluth and she has been an instructor of freshman composition at the University of Minnesota-Duluth.
+In more recent years, she has worked at new and used bookstores.
 Currently, she has an internet business as a bookseller.

 "...a delightful source of historical information," - Library Bookwatch, The Midwest Book Review